Imago

 Smith joins Parker’s coaching staff after three seasons as the Cardinals’ cornerbacks coach.
 Before coaching in the NFL, Smith worked as the defensive backs coach at Northwestern and Virginia Tech and worked under Curt Cignetti at Elon and James Madison.
 Meanwhile, Muschamp joins the Cowboys after working as a defensive quality control coach for three seasons with the Los Angeles Chargers.
 He also has four years of college coaching experience working at Georgia and Tennessee.

-As for Dixon, a former Cowboys player, he recently worked as the defensive line coach for the Minnesota Vikings over the past two seasons.
+While Dixon is a former Cowboys player, he recently worked with the Minnesota Vikings as their defensive line coach for the last two years.
 Before that, he worked with the Broncos and the Los Angeles Rams.
 Ansley also joins Christian Parker’s staff with prior coaching experience in the NFL, having worked the past two seasons as the Packers’ pass game coordinator.
 He also worked with the Chargers as defensive coordinator and defensive backs coach.
 He also gained valuable SEC experience by working for four years under former Alabama coach Nick Saban.

-Meanwhile, Uzo-Diribe will take on his first NFL coaching job in Dallas after a decade of coaching at the college level.
+Uzo-Diribe will take on his first NFL coaching job in Dallas after a decade of coaching at the college level.
 He most recently worked at Georgia as outside linebackers coach.
 Uzo-Diribe also coached the defensive line at TCU during their national championship run in 2022.
-Like Uzo-Diribe, Brim also takes his first NFL job after seven seasons in college football, including stints at Lehigh, Nebraska, and UCF as a defensive quality control analyst and defensive line coach.
+Similar to Uzo-Diribe, Brim will also join the Cowboys as a first-time NFL coach after coaching for seven seasons at the college level.
+He previously worked at Lehigh, Nebraska, and UCF as a defensive quality control analyst and defensive line coach.

 Symons also makes his NFL coaching debut by joining Christian Parker’s staff after serving as a DC and safeties coach at SMU for four seasons.
 Ultimately, J.J.
 Clark is the only retained assistant from the Cowboys’ staff from last year.
 After serving as a defensive assistant last year, he will now work with the linebackers under Parker.
 Altogether, the Cowboys have clearly committed to reshaping their defense from top to bottom with Parker before the upcoming season.